This post is used to log my leetcode problem solving.

 - If the query has no matches in the wordlist, you should return the empty string.

-is the correct word for query = queries[i]
+Given some queries, return a list of words answer, where answer[i] is the correct word for query = queries[i].

 Example 1: